-Verizon and Comcast provide telephone, cable and internet service in the Town.
+Verizon, fios.verizon.com, and Comcast, www.xfinity.com/Comcast, provide telephone, cable and internet service in the Town.
 Many companies provide cellular service in this area.
 Comcast and Verizon FIOS are currently the only cable television providers in Town paying the Town an annual fee for a non-exclusive franchise license.
 Satellite television service is also available.

-TRASH COLLECTION, RECYCLING AND YARD WASTE
+Trash Collection, RECYCLING AND YARD WASTE